ibilal-jama/clone/Review Stats - Reviewers per item/README.md

 5. Click Save
 ![alt tag](https://github.com/JamaSoftware/Community-Reports/blob/master/Review%20Stats%20-%20Reviewers%20per%20item/config.png)

+NOTES:
-NOTE: Your Organization field will have a different value.
-Feel free the rename the Report also.
+-Your Organization field will have a different value.
+-Rename the report to anyting you like
+-Enable any report format that you'd like to use

 ##Running the Report
 6. Go to the Project section of Jama